-Courtenay Conrad and I have written a book tentatively titled Contentious Compliance: Dissent and Repression in the Shadow of International Law.
-The full manuscript is currently under review at a major university press - status pending.
-While we wait, this page provides information about the content of the book and its applications to current events.
+Courtenay Conrad and I have written a book titled Contentious Compliance: Dissent and Repression in the Shadow of International Law.
+The full manuscript is currently under contract to publish with Oxford University Press.
+While we revise, this page provides information about the content of the book and its applications to current events.
 Please feel free to email myself or Courtenay if you have any questions about the ongoing project.

 We use the tools of social science to investigate the effect of international human rights treaties on domestic conflict.
 The main point of the book—our most important contribution—is to point out that international human rights treaties work.
 They improve human rights outcomes.
 Not all the time, and not with perfect certainty.
 But unlike many who claim that international human rights law has failed, we argue that under certain conditions—namely when political leaders are secure in power and domestic courts are relatively poor at constraining the executive—human rights treaties alter the structure of the strategic conflict between political authorities and potential dissidents, significantly decreasing government repression and increasing the likelihood of mobilized dissent.

 Some (not all!) of the theoretical and empirical insights of the book have been previously published in peer-reviewed political science journals.